ChicagoPark/DSA/README.md

 4. `Recursion can do one thing such as loop the list or getting inside of the multi-layer list(e.g. [[[1]], 2, [3]]).`

 ## [##] Chicago Realization
 1. `local variable can be used` from the belonged function `whether we initialize` the value `from the conditional argument`.
+(Before the function is returned?)
 2. `Efficiently check the duplicates`: Put the visited values in the list and use `in`!
 (Without temporal variable such as list, we should use two loops to compare)
-3. When we assign a data to the node at the left side of the code, the node is updated.
+3. [`Linked list`]When we assign a data to the node at the left side of the code, the node is updated.

 ## [Coding Method] Python Map Lambda
 ### [1] lambda: a way of creating a little function inline, without all the syntax of a def